IssamLaradji/covid19_weak_supervision/README.md

-# WACV2021: A Weakly Supervised Consistency-based Learning  Method for COVID-19 Segmentation in CT Images [[Paper]](https://arxiv.org/abs/2007.02180)
+# A Weakly Supervised Consistency-based Learning  Method for COVID-19 Segmentation in CT Images [[Paper]](https://arxiv.org/abs/2007.02180)
+## Accepted at WACV2021 Conference
 ![](method.png)

 This repository contains the code to reproduce the experiments of the paper.